dalzony/lein-marathon/README.md

 - `dev` is from `resource-paths` of `:project/dev`.
 - `prod` is from `resource-paths` of `:uberjar`.

-So you can change your config path in project.clj.
+You just may change your config path in the project.clj.

 ### Result